 The finalized agenda for the 2017 Poverty Matters!
 Conference has been released!
-Please download a copy of the 2017 Poverty Matters Agenda Overview.
+Please download a copy of the Agenda.
+The workshop descriptions are included in that document.

 Attention Social Workers!

 Poverty Matters! has been approved for continuing education credits through UW-Madison’s School of Social Work.
-Please contact Kassidy Berens at WISCAP for more information and to ensure you receive your credits.
+Please view this document of CEU Directions and contact Kassidy Berens at WISCAP for more information and to ensure you receive your credits.